 Mount Carmel Moms2B, 11 a.m. to 1 p.m.
-Thursdays at the Community Health Resource Center on the campus of Mount Carmel West, 793 W. State St. Moms2B is a community program working to empower women in high risk neighborhoods throughout Columbus.
-The group works to help women deliver healthy babies to help reduce racial disparities and infant mortality.
-Beginning this year, Mount Carmel's Welcome Home Program will serve any of the women in the Moms2B program, providing a nurse that would go to a new mother's home, for free, after her baby is born.
+Thursdays at the Community Health Resource Center on the campus of Mount Carmel West, 793 W. State St. Moms2B is a community program working to empower women in high-risk Columbus neighborhoods.
+The group helps women deliver healthy babies to reduce racial disparities and infant mortality.
+Mount Carmel's Welcome Home Program serves women in the Moms2B program, providing a nurse who goes to a new mom's home, for free, after her baby is born.
 These visits usually happen within 14 days of discharge and will happen as quickly as possible if the mother is having breast feeding issues or other concerns.

 American Legion Galloway Post 799, 7:30 p.m. every second Thursday of the month at the Prairie Township Firehouse, 23 Maple Drive, Columbus.
 For information, contact Mike Winland at 614-209-6852.